 Works just the opposite against us when we borrow money.

 Something to consider, although a CD will be 100% guaranteed by the FDIC, at .28% you’re not even keeping with inflation, in fact, you’re losing money.
-You may consider researching online banks that are FDIC insured that may offer a better yield.Click the link to pick up a copy of An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+You may consider researching online banks that are FDIC insured that may offer a better yield.The latest edition of A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
+If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.